 Te’bito Game Track is located not far from the top of Murchison Falls.
 It connects Wankar Gate in the northern sector to the Chobe Track.
+Book a game drive along this quiet track for a more private safari experience.

 One of the key highlights along this track is the natural scenery, including grasslands and woodlands, which are home to animals such as the Uganda kob, Jackson’s hartebeest, leopards, bushbucks, elephants, buffaloes, giraffes, and others.